 Google Pixel 6 Pro vs. iPhone 13 Pro Max: Battery life and charging

-The Pixel 6 Pro has the biggest battery we’ve ever seen in a Pixel, coming in at 5,000 mAh.
+The Pixel 6 Pro had the biggest battery we’d ever seen in a Pixel, coming in at 5,000 mAh.
+(The Pixel 7 Pro has the same battery capacity.)
 Unfortunately, there is some breakdown in the pipeline because the phone’s battery life isn’t all that impressive in our testing.
 In fact, to get the most out of the phone, you should disable 5G because we saw a noticeable improvement when we did that.

 We don’t know the exact capacity of the iPhone 13 Pro Max’s battery in milliamp-hours — Apple doesn’t disclose that data — but we know that Apple upped the size this year.
 This has resulted in an impressive result in the Tom’s Guide battery life test.